 — Gillette Venus (@GilletteVenus) April 3, 2019

-The company’s newest ad — released Saturday — introduces a girl pondering identity.
+The company’s newest ad — released Saturday — introduces a youngster exploring self-identity.

 “I went into my transition just wanting to be happy.
 I’m glad I’m at the point where I’m able to shave.”